 Articles

-These are some articles I've had published elsewhere on the web:
+Here are some examples of articles I've had published over the last few years:

 - XHTML or HTML: Does It Really Matter